 - Further assessment

+of locations

 - Public consultation to decide on a preferred location

-- design competition
+- Launch of a design competition

 A high standard of design is essential to ensure the bridge makes a positive addition to the cityscape if taken forward.
-It is proposed that a competition will be used to identify the optimum design for the structure and a number of international
+It is proposed that a competition will be used to identify the optimum design for the structure and a number of international companies will be invited to enter.